ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/Build-Llama3-Chat-Android-App-Using-Executorch-And-XNNPACK/4-Prepare-LLaMA-models.md

 Successfully downloaded model to /<path-to-home>/.llama/checkpoints/Llama3.2-1B
 ```

-Verify by viewing the files under this path.
+Verify by viewing the downloaded files under this path:

 ```bash
 ls $HOME/.llama/checkpoints/Llama3.2-1B
 checklist.chk           consolidated.00.pth     params.json             tokenizer.model
 ```

-{{% notice Note %}}
-1. If you encounter the error "Sorry, we could not process your request at this moment", it might mean you have initiated two license processes simultaneously.
-Try modifying the affiliation field to work around it.
-2. You may have to run the `download.sh` script as root, or modify the execution privileges with `chmod`.
-{{% /notice %}}

 {{% notice Working Directory %}}
 The rest of the instructions should be executed from the ExecuTorch base directory.